 - Allergic Gastrointestinal Disease, Food Hypersensitivity, Rhinitis and Hay fever, Allergic Airways Disease and Asthma, Allergic Skin Disease and Paediatric Allergy

-- *** APRIL 2013 - NEW STUDENT BURSARY ANNOUNCED ***
+- *** November 2014 - STUDENT BURSARY ANNOUNCED ***

 Allergy is an increasing global health problem, and both UK and worldwide there is an urgent requirement for training in clinical allergy for all levels of the medical profession who diagnose and manage patients with allergic conditions.

 The Imperial College Postgraduate courses in Allergy offer a modular teaching week structure and extensive interactive online learning resources, enabling students from around the World to participate.
 The course faculty is derived from the wide pool of world renowned experts at Imperial College and from around the UK.
 The dynamic nature of the course structure enables students to receive up to the minute information on new research and clinical practice parameters and has been recognised for its innovative teaching style.